jefftriplett/presentations/2025-pytexas/README.md

 ---

-# Claude Code for code
+# Section 2: Using Claude Code with Code

 ---

 # How I view Agentic Coding

 > Prompts are Code.
-> Code are Optcode.
+> Code is Bytecode.

+---

+# Tips & Best Practices

 ---